shoxabbos/oc-shopaholic-api-plugin/README.md

 API plugin for Shopaholic by Itmaker.
 The plugin contains mere than 25 API methods.
 You can see it here [Postman Collection](https://raw.githubusercontent.com/shoxabbos/oc-shopaholic-api-plugin/master/Shopaholic%20API.postman_collection.json)

+**I will gradually add api and documentation in the near future...**

 ## List of products
 * METHOD: `GET`
 * URL:  `/api/products`